Outlook rules manage your inflow and arrange the messages in a smart pattern, which takes a huge time to arrange manually.

 Server-Side Rules vs Client-Side Rules (Outlook)

-Creating a rule in outlook either a server-based rule or client-side rule, there is a slight difference in their outcome.
+Creating a rule in Outlook either a server-based rule or a client-side rule, there is a slight difference in their outcome.

 - Server-Side Rules – These rules run whether or not you log in to Outlook on your computer.
 Server-based rules must apply to messages when they are first delivered to your Inbox, and the rules must be able to run until they are completed on the server.

-- Client-side rules – client-only rules run only on your computer, based on inputs created by the user, Clint based rules run only in case when the outlook is running online.
+- Client-side rules – client-only rules run only on your computer, based on inputs created by the user, Clint-based rules run only in cases when Outlook is running online.
 These rules hold the second position after all the rules execution of server-based rules.